 Business is a practical and work related course.
 It will equip and provide opportunities for learners to develop a range of skills, personal qualities and attitudes essential for successful performance in working life and further education.

-Business Studies may be a completely new subject to students, however we will be studying companies that you are familiar with, such as; Superdry, Apple, Cadbury, McDonalds, John Lewis and local firms such as Shakes to Go, Cheltenham Town FC and Paul Wanford Personal Training.
+Business Studies may be a completely new subject to students, however we will be studying companies that you are familiar with, such as; Superdry, Apple, Cadbury, McDonalds, John Lewis and local firms such as Shakes to Go and Cheltenham Town FC.
 You will be surprised how much business knowledge you already have!

 Dist* - Pass